tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 How to do this differs between servers.
 In Glassfish you can supply system properties with its admin gui.

 If this system property is not set the default root will be BundleContext.getFile().
-This will work but is not optimal!
+This can work for development setup, but not for more serious installations!

 After this path has been setup and the server started, all other configuration can be done in http://…/apsadminweb/.